Vinicius-92/order-api/README.md

 ### What I've learned:

 How to structure a Spring Boot Java application using best practices and SOLID principles, using dependencies from Maven like Lombok to save time and create more readable and easy to maintain code.
 I also learn got a better understanding of associations (One to Many, Many to One, etc) using annotations.
+I've also have learned the importance of DTO and Service classes.

 ### How to use: